• Skip to main content

 Mt.
 Vesuvius Tour Options

-We are a tour company, so we always recommend giving tours, not only to keep our lights on but also because we believe it is by far the best way on how to see Mt.
+We are a tour company, so we always recommend joining a tour, not only to keep our lights on but also because we believe it is by far the best way to see Mt.
 Vesuvius.
 You can definitely DIY Mt.
-Vesuvius, but you will definitely get much more out of your time with a local, expert guide.
+Vesuvius, but you will get much more out of your time with a local, expert guide.
 Check out some options:

 How Long to Budget for Your Visit